Westcliff-on-Sea: Architecture

-Westcliff contains a number of other Grade II listed buildings, Our Lady Help of Christians and St Helen's Church in Milton Road, the Church of Saint Alban the Martyr in St John's Road, the former Havens department store in Hamlet Court Road, Marteg House in Annerley Road, Westcliff Library in London Road and the Palace Theatre.
+Westcliff contains a number of other Grade II listed buildings: Our Lady Help of Christians and St Helen's Church in Milton Road, the Church of Saint Alban the Martyr in St John's Road, the former Havens department store in Hamlet Court Road, Marteg House in Annerley Road, Westcliff Library in London Road, and the Palace Theatre.
+Westcliff Library, designed by Patrick Burridge, the council's architect in 1956, was built on a site damaged by bombing in World War II.
+The building was listed as Grade II in 1998.

 The official list entries for these are available from Historic England on the National Heritage List for England.

 Economy

-The main shopping area in Westcliff-on-Sea is Hamlet Court Road, where the department store Havens, established in 1901, remained the anchor store until its closure in 2017.
+The main shopping area in Westcliff-on-Sea is Hamlet Court Road, where the department store Havens established itself in 1901, and remained the anchor store until its closure in 2017.
 Hamlet Court Road took its name from a manor house called the Hamlet Court, which stood on land now occupied by Pavarotti's restaurant and adjoining shops, facing towards the sea with sweeping gardens down to the rail line.
 The road later developed into a strong independent retail area and quickly became famous outside the area as the Bond Street of Essex.
 There were many haberdashers and specialist shops, and it was not too unusual to see chauffeurs waiting for their employers to emerge from the shops.

 The economic recessions of the 1980s and 1990s saw the area decline.
 The road underwent a £1 million regeneration in the early 2000s and a further regeneration in 2010.
+Further plans have been put forward by Southend-on-Sea City Council to pedestrianise half of the street, while the local historical organisation, the Milton Society is campaigning to regenerate the road on the lines of Margate and the Cathedral Quarter in Derby.

+The Milton Ward in Westcliff is one of the most deprived areas in England.
+The ward is mostly in the top 20% most deprived areas in the East of England, but some of the ward is in the top 10% most deprived areas in the country.

 Leisure

-The two main theatres in Westcliff are the Cliffs Pavilion, which overlooks the seafront, and the Palace Theatre.
+The two main theatres in Westcliff are the Cliffs Pavilion, which overlooks the seafront, and the Palace Theatre situated on the London Road.

-Westcliff-on-Sea is also home to the Thames Estuary Yacht Club and the Westcliff Casino.
+Westcliff-on-Sea is also home to the Thames Estuary Yacht Club and the Genting Casino Westcliff.
+Westcliff RFC currently play in National League 2 East, the fourth tier of the English rugby union system.

+In Literature

+Westcliff is the location for the French novel Un souvenir by Michel Déon.